What is Sewage Flow Treatment to control Water Pollution?

 Dr. Sharad N. Pachpute

-- all kind of impurities are floated out with water which is called as sewage, before reaching to natural water storage such as channels, lakes, rivers and oceans.
-The concentration of impurities found in waste water depends on types of industries.
+- all kinds of impurities are floated out with water which is called sewage, before reaching to natural water storage such as channels, lakes, rivers and oceans.
+The concentration of impurities found in wastewater depends on the type of industry.

 - Water is said to be polluted when it contains a source of contamination.
 After the use of water from manmade activities, chemical and process industries, water can contain organic or inorganic particles. silts and harmful chemicals.
 Such polluted water can be called as Sewage water.

-- Sewage causes the pollution of natural water bodies like river, lake and wells of fresh water.
-Hence, waste water treatment has been important for many cities.
+- Sewage causes the pollution of natural water bodies like rivers, lakes and wells of freshwater.
+Hence, wastewater treatment has been important for many cities.

 - Water pollution can be controlled by following mechanical, biological and chemical treatment of sewage

-- Waste water treatment is essential for purification of sewage received from cities and industry
+- Wastewater treatment is essential for the purification of sewage received from cities and industry

 - To minimize the burden on natural water resources, wastewater treatment plants are essential cities and colonies